Daily Life in Sober Livings

 Recovering from a substance use disorder takes time.
 Attending a sober living home can be a great way to develop the foundation of sober tools a person needs in order to stay sober long term.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), they are essential tools during early sobriety.
 At a sober living home, residents work to address underlying issues, develop new coping skills, and build new lives for themselves.

 Sober living homes offer long term support that individuals need in order to avoid returning to the vicious cycle of substance abuse.
-But what is daily life in a sober living home actually like?
+But what is sober living and daily life in a sober living home actually like?

 What is a Sober Living Home?